-You may also have other tests, such as a CT scan or an MRI, to check for other problems of postpartum hypertension.
+You may also have other tests, such as a CT scan or an MRI, to check for other problems.

 Your health care provider will also continue to monitor your blood pressure closely until it is within a safe range for you.

 Two numbers make up your blood pressure.
 The first number is called systolic pressure.
 The second is called diastolic pressure.
 An example of a blood pressure reading is "120 over 80" (or 120/80).
 Ask your health care provider what your goal blood pressure is.